Student Conduct Process - Interim

 The University reserves the right to take necessary and appropriate action to protect the safety and well-being of the campus community and to support the mission of the University.
 Such action may include taking disciplinary action as outlined in this Code against students for their on- and off-campus conduct.

-East Carolina University students are expected to refrain from the following behaviors.
+East Carolina University students shall refrain from the following behaviors:

 2.1.
 Alcohol: Illegally possessing, consuming, having consumed, and/or providing alcoholic beverages to those under the legal drinking age.
 Being intoxicated in public.